zinovyev/yiiestbook/README.md

 ~/prj/yiiestbook$ vagrant ssh
 ```

-Now run the following code on the virtual machine:
+Now when the ssh session is started, run the following code on the virtual machine:

 ```sh
 $ cd /vagrant/basic